-STUB Protection is simple overcurrent protection it is used to protect the power system transmission line when the line isolator is in open condition.
+Stub protection uses a simple overcurrent protection system to protect the transmission line when the line isolator remains open.

-STUB protection is mainly required in one and half breaker busbar schemes.
-In one and half breaker scheme, 2 nos. lines are connected to 2nos.
-Bus through the 3 nos.
-Circuit breakers as shown in the diagram.
-When 1 no. line gets shut down or switched off, the other line can connect only through one breaker to the single bus.
-For the system stability, line should be connected to both the buses.
+Stub protection works mainly in a one-and-a-half breaker busbar scheme.
+In this scheme, two lines connect to two buses through three circuit breakers, as shown in the diagram.
+When one line shuts down or switches off, the other line connects only through one breaker to a single bus.
+For system stability, the line must stay connected to both buses.

 In this case, when 1 no. line gets shutdown, its Main and Tie Circuit Breaker will close after opening the line isolator as shown in the diagram.
 In this process, the other line is allowed to connect to both the buses.